Medium Feed Widget for Website. No-code, RSS-Synced - Poper

 Why every legitimate Medium widget runs on RSS

 Medium has never shipped a public read API for non-RSS access.
 There is an unauthenticated GraphQL endpoint that powers the medium.com frontend, but it is undocumented, rate-limited aggressively, blocked by IP for repeated automated requests, and explicitly off-limits under Medium's Terms of Service.
 Every widget tool that claims to read Medium content via something other than RSS is either scraping that GraphQL endpoint and praying it stays up, or scraping the rendered HTML, which Medium routinely changes.
 The official, supported, and only durable integration path is RSS at medium.com/feed/@username for profiles, medium.com/feed/publication-slug for publications, and medium.com/feed/tag/topic for tag streams.
-Poper parses that RSS feed.
+Poper parses one supported RSS source for the widget.
 When Medium redesigns the site, ships a new homepage layout, or rotates internal endpoints, the RSS contract stays stable because it has not meaningfully changed since 2014.
-The trade-off: RSS exposes the most recent 10 stories per feed by default, which is plenty for a homepage embed but not enough if you want to display a full archive.
-For archives, paginated multi-feed merging is required, and Poper handles that on Pro and Business plans by stitching together adjacent feeds (your profile feed plus your publication feed, for example) into one chronologically sorted stream.
+The trade-off: RSS exposes the most recent 10 stories per feed by default, which is plenty for a homepage embed but not a full archive.
+For archive pages, link visitors to Medium's archive view or your own CMS archive.

 02